What is your maximum guest capacity?

 What about florist, DJ, photographer, officiant, etc.?

 We are a BYOV (bring your own vendors) venue, and we’re delighted for you to make your wedding uniquely yours by choosing exactly the vendors you want to work with!
-Just put us in touch with them when we send you our vendor questionnaire a few weeks before your wedding, so that we can all be on the same page.
-Vendors without their own insurance must be listed as additionally insured on your special event insurance policy.
+For your own protection, please ensure that you trust your vendors implicitly (i.e. know them personally) or that you investigate them thoroughly before putting down a deposit.
+Please put us in touch with them when we send you our details questionnaire a few weeks before your wedding, so that we can all be on the same page.
+Please choose vendors who carry their own insurance.

 What is special event insurance?
 How much does it cost?
 Where do I get it?